rabeshi/eaamo-website/content/accepted/_index.md

 Parallel Markets in School Choice (D1, Wednesday)
 *Mustafa Oguz Afacan, Piotr Evdokimov, Rustamdjan Hakimov and Bertan Turhan*

-The effect of personal and community attributes on educational outcomes in Ecuador
-*Tejumade Afonja, Alex Ben Hassine, Olumurejiwa Fatunde, Michelle González Amador, Victoria Tuck and Siphelele Danisa*

-The De-democratization of AI: Deep Learning and the Compute Divide in Artificial Intelligence Research
-*Nur Ahmed and Muntasir Wahed*

 Free to go: using algorithms to reduce the scope of cash bail (E1, Wednesday)
 *Alex Albright*